JNCressey/JNCressey.github.io/README.md

 Fairy rings are circles of mushrooms, at specific locations in the game's world, used for teleportation.
 Each fairy ring has a 3 letter code.

 The wiki uses a template to style the codes in articles.
-I added tooltips to that, to show the location names.
+I added tooltips to the templated styling, to show the location names.

 [Read More](blogs/osrswiki/modulefairycode.md)